Russel88/RCon3D/README.md

 ### Citation

-If you use the `quant` and `layer_split` functions please cite: [Liu et al. (2017) Low-abundant species facilitates specific spatial organisation that promotes multispecies biofilm formation. *Envir.
+If you use functions in the notebooks **Loading and preparing images** or **Quantification of images** please cite: [Liu et al. (2017) Low-abundant species facilitates specific spatial organisation that promotes multispecies biofilm formation. *Envir.
 Microbiol.*](http://onlinelibrary.wiley.com/doi/10.1111/1462-2920.13816/abstract)

+If you use functions in the notebook **Co-aggregation and relative positioning** please cite: Liu et al. (2018) Micro-scale intermixing; a requisite for stable and synergistic co-establishment in a four-species biofilm. *ISMEJ* (in press)

 ### Install package